Transformation Functions

 • Modularity

-• C transformations access motion data using transformation axis indices.
-Transformation axis indices are indexed starting at 0 incrementing up to the desired number of axes.
+• C transformations access motion data by using transformation axis indices.
+Transformation axis indices are indexed starting at 0.
+They increment up to the desired number of axes.
 For example, a transformation that uses 3 input axes and 4 output axes will have input transformation axes of [0, 1, 2] and output transformation axes of [0, 1, 2, 3].
 These axes are automatically mapped at runtime to the configured controller axes.
-Additionally, the CTransformationLibrary API provides functions to get the controller axis for a specified transformation axis.
+Also, the CTransformationLibrary API supplies functions to get the controller axis for a specified transformation axis.
+This feature lets a predefined C transformation be independent of the controller axes.
+Thus you can configure any transformation for any set of axes.

 • Controller Data Access You can access the data that follows directly from the C transformation.